efeelize/eng/kaiyan/work/office_daily/manage_time.md

 # II.grammar
 # 1.what 引导的从句
-> “what is most important...”,the noun phrase can be rewritten: The thing that is most important...You can put any verb you want into the "what" clause, not limited to "is."
+> 1)“what is most important...”,the noun phrase can be rewritten: The thing that is most important...You can put any verb you want into the "what" clause, not limited to "is."

 - 1. What is most important is that we learn to work together as a team.

 - 2. What she thinks about my life doesn't bother me.

 - 3. What is true is that most people do not like paying taxes.

+> 2) you don't actually need to have an "is" next to "what."
+It could be a different verb.like, what I like about China is the food. but you can see that you can really play around with this pattern, and use it as a subject or an object.

 # 2.find the time [phr.抽时间、找时间] & make the time
 > 1)to find the time to do something," and it just means that, well, you look at your schedule, you see an open space and hey, you find the time to do an activity.like "I can't find the time to go to the gym."
 Or find the time to have a social life for some.
 If you're working, you know, until 10/11 pm at night, it's difficult!